SebastienEveno/molecule-parser/README.md

 You can add as many chemical formulas as you like, line by line.
 Use `^Z` (ctrl +Z) and press Enter to escape from the input command.

+If you use the command line `python parser.py -i -j`, the output format will be json.

 ## Examples

 ### CO and H<sub>2</sub>O